Dizziness: Lightheadedness or Vertigo?

 During a visit to our clinic, the physician may order further testing of the inner ear balance system to determine the source of a person’s dizziness.
 As previously discussed, VNG testing may be used to determine whether a person has BPPV or another inner ear balance disorder.
 If signs and testing indicates BPPV, the physician may order a physical therapy maneuver, which can often quickly alleviate symptoms.
 The doctor may also recommend other specific exercises intended to reposition the floating crystals so that they are no longer interfering with normal inner ear functions.
 Physical therapy may also be necessary, to help in developing long-term strategies for patients with balance disorders.

 Symptoms usually decrease over time as the inner ear system recovers and crystals are reabsorbed or return to their original placement.
 However, those who develop BPPV once are very likely to experience it again in the future.
+To see the other ear services we offer, click here.

 What if my symptoms have improved: should I still go ahead and take the VNG test?